Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Helmets, wrist, elbow, and knee protectors need to be worn to prevent fractures.
 Remember - the skateboard pros all wear helmets!
 Also, wear shoes and stay our of traffic!

-For more information on skateboarding safety, visit the following link:
+For more information on skateboarding safety, read these skateboarding tips from the National Safety Council.

 Children under the age of four are at higher risk of drowning than older children or adults.
 If a child is near water an adult should be watching carefully.
 If you are with a group of people it's easy to assume that someone else is watching, but that is an accident waiting to happen!
 Take turns being the "water watcher."